Book Tickets

 Free for members

 Here at the Folk Museum, we are passionate about textiles and sustainability.
 We can learn so much from our collections about how people created, valued, repaired and reused textiles in the past.
 And now, we want to share these skills with you!
-With this knowledge, we can find ways to help tackle the negative impact the industry has on nature and people.

 See the full list of makers, designers, sellers and activities taking place below;